tagup/ops-challenges/data-engineering/README.md

 Your main objectives are:

 - Write a pipeline that reads the equipment data from the SQL database and transforms it into a single multi-dimensional array.
-  - To keep things simple, you can ignore the static data to start.
   - Be sure to describe your design choices and explain the choices you made about the structure of the array(s).
 - Apply filters to clean the data.
   - There are some clear outliers in the data due to communication errors from the sensor equipment.
 A good place to start is to find a way to filter them out.